tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 }
 ```

-The `domain!` macro will create a struct with various impls that is able to store and retrieve values compatible with the domain.
+The `domain!` macro can create a struct with associated functions that enable it to store and retrieve collections of values compatible with a user defined domain _by type_[^anymap].
 The generated struct looks (roughly) like this:

 ```rust
 pub struct MyDomain {